leontoeides/indicium/README.md

 ## Indexing a Collection

 To index an existing collection, we can iterate over the collection.
-For each record, insert it into the search index.
-This might look like something like these two examples:
+For each record, we will insert it into the search index.
+This should look something like these two examples:

 ```rust
 use indicium::simple::SearchIndex;